textpattern/textpattern.github.io/installation/configuring-a-web-server-for-textpattern.md

 The method of enabling PHP-FPM extensions varies between versions of PHP-FPM and NGINX, and also across operating systems.
 Refer to the system requirements above and contact your web hosting provider if you have queries.

-Modifications to the NGINX server block are needed as directives in `.htaccess` are ignore and not processed by NGINX.
+Modifications to the NGINX server block may be required as directives in `.htaccess` are ignored and not processed by NGINX.
 Take the following example NGINX server block with PHP-FPM:

 ```nginxconf
 upstream php-fpm {